overshard/timestrap/docs/development/gulp.md

 Runs the `python manage.py test` command and prints a test coverage report when finished.

-### `gulp createsite`

-A simple alias for the `python manage.py createsite` command.
-This is a custom command that initiate's the first site for a Timestrap install and creates a user with username `admin` and `password` admin.
-This command should only be run after a new migration.

 ### `gulp createsuperuser`

 A simple alias for Django's `python manage.py createsuperuser` command.